-Note that previous versions of this Exhibit that relate specifically to previous years (calendar year 2021) exist.
+Note that previous versions of this Exhibit that relate specifically to previous years (calendar years 2021 and 2022) exist.
 The specific final requirements for each of these specified years, will regulate the requirements and calculations applied to each of these previous periods, unless changes specifically addressing previous years are made.